Joseph T. Copeland: The Judicial years

 At some point after the birth of Agnes in 1842, Joseph Tarr Copeland and his family moved to Michigan.
-They settled in St. Clair, Michigan in 1844; there Joseph began a law practice.
+They settled in St. Clair, Michigan, in 1844; there, Joseph began a law practice.
 They were not the first in the family to relocate; Joseph's uncle Chauncey Copeland made the journey in 1834.
 Eventually, Joseph's parents and at least two of his brothers' families ended up living near Dexter, Michigan.

 In 1846, a system of county courts was created by the Michigan legislature with jurisdiction of claims in excess of those within a justice's jurisdiction, and not above $500.
 They also had appellate jurisdiction from justices' courts.
-The county courts were presided over by two judges elected for a term of four years, called respectively county judge and second judge, both who were paid by fees.
-On November 3, 1846, Joseph T. Copeland was elected St. Clair county judge and Z. W. Bunce second judge.
+The county courts were presided over by two judges elected for a term of four years, respectively called the county judge and second judge, both of whom were paid by fees.
+On November 3, 1846, Joseph T. Copeland was elected St. Clair county judge, and Z. W. Bunce, second judge.

 Seemingly a one-man political machine, Copeland was made deputy collector and inspector of revenue for St. Clair County in 1848.
-In 1849 he became St. Clair's master of chancery and was also elected to the Michigan State Senate, serving one term (1850–51) in the state legislature.
-He further became the first president of the village of St. Clair in 1850, and its treasurer in 1851.
+In 1849, he became St. Clair's master of chancery and was also elected to the Michigan State Senate, serving one term (1850–51) in the state legislature.
+He further became the first president of the village of St. Clair in 1850 and its treasurer in 1851.

-Under the constitution of 1850 the county courts were abolished and Michigan was divided into circuits composed of one or more counties, with a judge in each to be elected for a term of six years with an annual salary of $1,500.
+Under the constitution of 1850, the county courts were abolished and Michigan was divided into circuits composed of one or more counties, with a judge in each to be elected for a term of six years with an annual salary of $1,500.
 There were six circuits in the state, and the six circuit judges formed the Michigan Supreme Court.
 St. Clair County was included in the Sixth Judicial District, composed of Oakland, Macomb, St. Clair and Sanilac counties.
 Naturally, Copeland was elected Circuit Judge and concurrently became the 14th Michigan Supreme Court Justice.